Free, macOS only

 Get it

 Free, no account needed.
-Download, drag to Applications, done.
+Download, unzip, drag to Applications, done.

 macOS 14 or later.
-Requires an active Claude Code setup.
+Requires an active Claude Code or Codex setup.